1. Start when child is developmentally ready. Till then offer only bm /fm.

 4. Till 1 year bm/fm is the main source of nutrition and solids are complimentary

 5. Child should be seated in upright position for feeding - Can be in your lap or booster chair or high chair.
-Lying down or in inclined position increase the risk of choking and not recommended #twupright
+Lying down or in inclined position increase the risk of choking and not recommended #twupright 6.
+At 6 months, start with one meal.

 - Increase meals slowly to offer 2-3 meals by 8m.